New Zealand Permanent Residence

 Can I apply straight for Permanent Residence?

-In some cases however, you may be granted Permanent Residence outright (without travel conditions).
+In some cases however, you may seek directly a Permanent Resident visa outright (without travel conditions).
 These include: